1 Pedro 1:1

-(b) Apostle means delegate or ambassador, or someone who has been sent.
+(b) Apóstolo means delegate or ambassador, or someone who has been sent.
 An apostle is someone who has been sent out as a messenger for God.
 In a sense, we are all called to be God’s messengers or ambassadors (2 Cor.
 5:20).
 But in the church, some are uniquely gifted and called to be apostles (1 Cor.
 12:28–29).
-See also the entry for 1 Cor.
+See also the entrada for 1 Cor.
 1:1.

 “Many are called, but few are chosen,” said Jesus (Matt.
 22:14).
-God’s call goes out to all but not all respond.
 Those who respond to the call of God are called the elect or the chosen.
 “For you are a chosen generation” (1 Pet.
 2:9).
-In a manner of speaking, the chosen choose themselves.
+In a manner of speaking, the chosen choose themselves by responding to the call of God.
 But since the Lord initiates the call, it’s accurate to say we are God’s chosen.

-(a) Foreknowledge.
+(uma) Foreknowledge.
 The God who sees the end from the beginning knew who would respond to the gospel (Rom.
-8:9).
-Before time began he wrote their names in the Book of Life (Rev. 13:8).
+8:29, Eph.
+1:4–5).
+Before time began he wrote their names in the Book of Life (Rev. 17:8).

 (e) Sprinkled with his blood.
 Just as Moses ratified the old covenant by sprinkling the blood of sacrifices on the Israelites (Ex.
 24:8), the new covenant was ratified with the better blood of the Lamb (Heb.
 9:22, 12:24).